-They actually offers several free activities during the week, but the most popular and most toddler friendly is Tunes with Tommy - a talented musician who spends a little time each week just making sure that kids learn to love music.
+They actually offer several free activities during the week, but the most popular and most toddler-friendly is Tunes with Tommy - a talented musician who spends a little time each week just making sure that kids learn to love music.

 The store also has plenty of toys that are out to play, so it's not a bad idea to arrive a little early or stay a little late.